Valle del Cocora, Andes, Colombia

 Helping to bridge the gap between researchers and conservation managers

-Two of the main reasons why genetic data is rarely included in biodiversity monitoring and conservation planning are a lack of understanding of its importance and applications, and the communication gap between academics and stakeholders.
-To help close this gap, I joined several working groups around the world (based in Canada, Europe, and USA) that aim to make conservation genetics more accessible to managers.
+Two of the main reasons why genetic data is rarely included in biodiversity monitoring and conservation planning are the lack of understanding of its importance and applications, and the communication gap existing between academics and stakeholders.
+To help close this gap, I joined multi-national and multi-disciplinary working groups based in Canada, Europe, and USA that aim to make conservation genetics more accessible to managers.

 Developing computing skills of the next generation of conservation managers in Latin America